Zefk/Solarus-ARPG-Game-Development-Book_2/Solarus ARPG Game Development Book.md

 |The Summoner Magician:| (known as a Conjurer) A high level Theurgist magician.
 They can summon beings to do their bidding
 |The Vancian Magician:| (Know as a Wizard) These magicians study hard and learn magic.
 |The Red Mage:| They are open minded and study a variety of magic.
-|The Blue Mage:| (known as Mime or Mimic) They learn magic by fighting and can absorb magic or by seeing their enemies use magic abilities.
+|The Blue Mage:| (known as Mime or Mimic) They learn magic by fighting and can absorb magic or learn it by seeing their enemies use magic abilities.
 |The Necromantic Magician:| They use the power of the dead, blood, and death energy.
 They are normally bad, but not all dark users are evil.
 |The Illusionist Magician:| They are only able to cast illusions.
 |The Nature Magician:| Have power over nature.
 Ex: Controlling vines, fire, water, throwing rocks, and creatures.